syncfusion-content/install-docs/Common/Essential-Studio/Overview.md

 Essential Studio User Guide
 {:.caption}

-Syncfusion Essential Studio is a .NET based product which offers 800+ controls and frameworks which can be used in Visual Studio for developing stunning applications.
-Essential Studio consists of several .NET libraries that provide support for building modern Windows Forms, WPF, ASP.NET Web Forms, ASP.NET Core, PHP, JSP, ASP.NET MVC, JavaScript, File Formats, Universal Windows Platform , Flutter and Xamarin applications.
+Syncfusion Essential Studio is a complete suite with 1,600+ UI components and frameworks that can be used for all your desktop, web, and mobile application development needs.
+Essential Studio consists of .NET libraries and UI controls that provide complete support for building modern Windows Forms, WPF, UWP, ASP.NET Web Forms, ASP.NET MVC, ASP.NET Core, Blazor, PHP, JSP, JavaScript, Angular, React, Vue, Flutter, and Xamarin applications.
 The packages can be used in any .NET environment including C#, VB.NET, and managed C++.

  N> The Express Editions of Visual Studio .NET do not have support for toolbox.